sbanerjee1776/CourseProject-Samsung/CodeBook.md

 ## This describes what the script run_analysis.R is doing

-Note 1: The working directory must contain the "UCI HAR Dataset Directory".
+Note 1: The working directory must contain the "UCI HAR Dataset" directory.
 This directory is obtained when the Samsung dataset is unzipped.

 Note 2: Shorter variable names such as Acc for Acceleration, Gyro for Gyroscope etc. were preferred over the longer forms to keep the variable names manageable for subsequent analysis